Introduction:

 Since waterjet cutting doesn’t involve heating, it often leaves a clean and smooth edge.
 This cut won’t distort or discolor the material, making it ideal for projects where a smooth edge is critical.

-Laser Cutting vs Waterjet Cutting: Environmental Impact
+7. Laser Cutting VS Waterjet Cutting: Environmental Impact

 You must be careful whether your factory or business is affecting the environment.
 Waterjet cutting uses high-pressure water along with abrasives.
 This method produces dust, which may affect the environment if not handled carefully.
 In contrast, laser cutting doesn’t need consumables, and it is a non-contact process.
 It is safe and environmentally friendly.